What causes high server load? Explaining how to identify areas under load

 We will investigate the cause

-I think this will help you figure out whether the problem is caused by the CPU or I/O.
+This should help you determine whether the problem is CPU or I/O.

-Furthermore, we will use the ps command to find out which processes are using the CPU (in the case of SWAP, which processes are using memory).
+Use the ps command to find out which process is using the CPU (or memory in the case of SWAP).

-If the CPU usage rate in user mode is high, there is no problem with I/O, etc.,
+If the CPU usage rate in user mode is high, there are no problems with I/O, etc., so you

-so you may need to increase CPU performance or review the program.
+may need to increase CPU performance or review your program.

-If there is a problem with the disk I/O side, you may need to add more memory or have the program process work in a place with free memory instead of disk I/O.
+If there is a problem with the disk I/O, you may need to add more memory or review the program to perform processing in a location with available memory rather than using disk I/O

-Also, there may be cases where the load average is low but the processing is slow.
+Also, if the load average is low but processing is slow,

-If you are first facing the problem of "high load," the first step to solving this problem is to calmly identify which part of the load is being applied.
+When you are faced with the problem of "high load," the first step to solving it is to stay calm and identify which part is under load

 If you want to consult a cloud professional